grey-octopus/project_greenfield/README.md

 ### Related Products
 Credit: Ian Robinson

-The Related Products module consist of a carousel of related product cards which update depending on the currently selected product.
+The Related Products module consists of a carousel of related product cards which update depending on the currently selected product.
 A user can click on any of the cards to re-render the page with data pertaining to that related product.
 Users may also add the product they're currently viewing to an outfit, which persist in local storage.

 ### A preview of the card carousels
 ![MyOutfitsCard](gifs/cards.gif)